segobooking-finanz/brazilian-ecommerce-analysis/README.md

 6. **Focus on Health & Beauty and Watches** — top revenue categories with strong margins and consistent demand

+## Category & Product Analysis

+### 🏆 Top Categories Deep Dive
+- **Health & Beauty leads** with $5,034,725 across 8,836 orders and
+  2,444 unique products — the most diverse category
+- **Watches & Gifts** has the highest average price ($201.14) with only 1,329 unique products — fewer SKUs but premium positioning
+- **Computers** has the highest average price of all ($1,098) but only 181 orders — ultra-premium, niche segment
+- **Small Appliances Home** averages $624 per item — second highest avg price, low volume but high margin potential

+### 📦 Freight Efficiency
+- **Home Comfort, Flowers and Furniture** have the worst freight-to-price ratios (54%, 44%, 37%) — shipping costs eat into margins significantly
+- **Electronics** has a 29% freight ratio across 11,068 items — high
+  volume makes logistics optimization critical for this category
+- Categories like **Health & Beauty and Watches** have low freight ratios, making them the most profitable to ship

+### ⭐ Customer Satisfaction by Category
+- **Books** (general and technical) lead satisfaction with 4.45 and 4.37 scores — digital-friendly, lightweight, easy to ship
+- **Food & Drink and Luggage** score above 4.30 — consistent,
+  predictable products with clear customer expectations
+- High-revenue categories like **Health & Beauty and Watches** score around 4.0-4.1 — room for improvement despite strong sales

+### 🏪 Seller Tier Analysis
+- Only **18 Platinum sellers** (>$100K revenue) generate $2,683,686
+  combined — avg $149K each with 4.04 review score
+- **21 Gold sellers** ($50K-$100K) average $60K with the best review
+  score of all tiers: **4.14** — the sweet spot of volume and quality
+- **2,801 Bronze sellers** each average only $1,635 in revenue —
+  the long tail that collectively generates $4,582,342
+- **Key insight:** Gold sellers outperform Platinum in satisfaction (4.14 vs 4.04), suggesting larger sellers sacrifice service quality for volume

+### 📈 Category Trends Over Time
+- **Health & Beauty** grew from $539 in Sep 2016 to **$483,215 in
+  Aug 2018** — 895x growth, consistently in top 3
+- **Watches & Gifts** surged to **$495,490 in May 2018** — highest
+  single-month category revenue in the dataset
+- **November 2017 Black Friday effect** visible across all categories:
+  - Watches & Gifts: $390,898 (+48% vs October)
+  - Bed, Bath & Table: $357,650 (+93% vs October)
+  - Computers & Accessories: $290,624 (+65% vs October)
+- By mid-2018, **Health & Beauty and Watches & Gifts** alternate
+  leadership — signaling a maturing, competitive market

 ## Author
 **Simón Segovia** | Financial & Data Analyst